 To schedule an appointment email: email@example.com.

 Services include individual and couples counseling and therapy, crisis counseling and intervention, medication evaluation and management, group therapy and support groups, campus outreach services, mindfulness meditation, and after-hours care.
-They serve currently enrolled students (with subsidized fee rate) and the larger community.
+Also featured is the Let’s Talk program, where UW students can connect with experienced counselors without an appointment.

 Health & Wellness